mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 The Baseband Unit is the central processing unit that handles baseband information.
 A Baseband Unit is often placed rather centrally, while the Radio Units need to be distributed to be co-located with or near the antennas.
-Traffic between Radio Units and Bandband Units is both IP-based and Layer-2-based and may pass a hierarchy of L2 switches.
+Traffic between Radio Units and Baseband Units is both IP-based and Layer-2-based and may pass a hierarchy of L2 switches.

 In order to properly address the Radio Unit, the Baseband Unit needs to associate